 From David Ramsay's Life of George Washington, first U.S. edition, 1807

 The year was 1783.
 Though the War had virtually ended in October of 1781 with Cornwallis' defeat at Yorktown, negotiations for a formal peace treaty had begun in Paris.
 On March 10 of 1783 a litany of mounting grievances by Continental army officers reached a crescendo.
 Complaints were many: arrears in pay, failure to settle food and clothing accounts and Congress' lack of action in making provisions for the life pension of half pay.

 Washington was aware of the discontent among his officers but suspected nothing untoward until March 10 when he was given a written call for a meeting of general and field officers the next day.
 Accompanying the call for the meeting was an anonymous letter circulated among the officers in the camp at Newburgh, New York, a fiery appeal later known as the first Newburgh address.
 The unsigned document urged the officers that unless their demands were met, they should refuse to disband when the war ended, and that if the war continued they would "retire to some unsettled country" and leave Congress without an army.

-The next day, March 11, Washington issued General Orders denouncing the "irregular invitation" and the "disorderly proceedings."
+The next day, March 11, George Washington issued General Orders denouncing the "irregular invitation" and the "disorderly proceedings."
 At the same time he called for a meeting on March 15 of representatives of all the regiments to decide how "to attain the just and important object in view."
 Shocked and deeply worried, Washington reported the developments in a letter to Congress.